SAP/open-ux-tools/.changeset/twelve-lemons-joke.md

 '@sap-ux/cap-config-writer': patch
 ---

-Moves type only dep as dev dep to odata-service-inquier
+Moves type only dep as dev dep to odata-service-inquirer